adrulpz/digital-garden-jekyll-template/_notes/Inflatable-MeshFEM Simulation.md

 ### Refining Geometry to Explore Bending Angle

-Next, I adjusted the dimensions of the structure so that the two outer pouches (or links) would each be square, with dimensions 10×10.
-This made the total sheet 10×20, creating a simplified configuration to begin testing the geometric relationship between diamond shape and bending angle.
+Next, I adjusted the dimensions of the structure so that the two outer pouches (or links) would each be square, with dimensions $10×10$.
+This made the total sheet $10×20$, creating a simplified configuration to begin testing the geometric relationship between diamond shape and bending angle.

 My goal was to explore whether modifying the shape of one triangle within the diamond would produce a bend that matched the expected outcome from the cosine rule described earlier.
 Although I didn’t yet get to fully asymmetric links, I expected the inflated shape to show a clear difference in bending angle.
-However, based on visual inspection alone, this difference wasn’t immediately obvious — which led me to start looking for a way to extract and quantify the angle without relying on perception alone.
+However, based on visual inspection alone, this difference wasn’t immediately obvious, which led me to start looking for a way to extract and quantify the angle without relying on perception alone.

 <figure style="text-align: center;">
   <img src="assets/angle-visual-check.png" alt="Comparison of simulated bends">
   <figcaption><em>
     Side-by-side screenshots from different simulation runs.
-Despite varying the triangle geometry, the bending angle differences are not visually obvious — highlighting the need for a more objective way to quantify deformation.
+Despite varying the triangle geometry, the bending angle differences are not visually obvious, highlighting the need for a more objective way to quantify deformation.
   </em></figcaption>
 </figure>